biobakery/humann/readme.md

 ### Core diversity analysis with QIIME ###

-HUMAnN2 output files can be provided to [QIIME](http://qiime.org/) as input to run core diversity analysis.
+HUMAnN 2.0 output files can be provided to [QIIME](http://qiime.org/) as input to run core diversity analysis.
 For information on the QIIME software, please see the [project website](http://qiime.org/).
 For questions about QIIME, please contact the [QIIME user group](https://groups.google.com/forum/#!forum/qiime-forum).
 The instructions that follow are for QIIME version 1.9.1.

 To run this analysis, run the following steps:

-1. Run HUMAnN2 on each of the samples (replacing $OUTPUT_DIR with the full path to the folder to write the output)
+1. Run HUMAnN 2.0 on each of the samples (replacing $OUTPUT_DIR with the full path to the folder to write the output)
     * For each $SAMPLE.fastq in the set of all samples
         * `` $ humann2 --input $SAMPLE.fastq --output $OUTPUT_DIR --output-format biom --remove-stratified-output --output-max-decimals 0 ``
         * Each sample will have three main output files ($SAMPLE_genefamilies.tsv, $SAMPLE_pathabundance.tsv, and $SAMPLE_pathcoverage.tsv) in biom format.